ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 ### Induction

 Induction is normally understood in Peirce's tripartite distinction as (i) an ampliative mode of reasoning that (ii) provides its user with *security* that its outputs are for the most part true.
-For familiar, Humean reasons, there is no mode of reasoning that simultaneously meets both of these criteria (See the appendix: <a class="pop" id="peirce-and-van-fraassen-on-induction">Peirce and van Fraassen on induction</a>).
+For familiar, Humean reasons, there is no mode of reasoning that simultaneously meets both of these criteria.
 Bas van Fraassen {% cite vanfraassen2000 %}, accepting that an epistemology based on the search for a secure, ampliative inference is bound to come up empty, proposes an alternative conception of the pursuit of science:

 > Given that traditional epistemology embodies false hopes never to be satisfied, we must try to find a different view of our epistemic condition, with new hopes and new dreams of its own.
 So here is our tragic protagonist, thrown into a world she never made, and she asks us: What does it take?
 >
 > We answer her: it takes luck, courage, and technique; but the greatest of these is luck. {% cite vanfraassen2000 | pages: 273 | noname %}

+{{ "Peirce and van Fraassen on induction" | popbox: "snippets" }}

 Technique is nothing other than logic.
 It's operation is embodied in our deductive element of inquiry.[^conditionalization] Courage is the ability to face the prospect of error and strive for truth regardless.
 It is acknowledgement of the necessity of going beyond what technique can provide if skepticism is to be avoided.
 It is incorporated as an aspect of inquiry by way of the abductive component outlined above.
 But technique and courage are epistemically idle without luck -- the mere fortune of finding ourselves in a world that cooperates with our quest for knowledge.